orion-rep/gmmit/README.md

 ### Where to go from here?

 Congrats!
-You just completed the standard _fork -> clone -> edit -> pull request_ workflow that you'll often encounter as a contributor!
+You just completed the standard _fork -> clone -> edit -> pull request_ workflow!

 ### Repository Internal Structure